ISSUE 07: BUILT WITH A VIEW

 → Should we build over bridges?

-Today, most bridges are utilitarian: concrete spans built to move traffic as efficiently as possible.
+Today, most bridges are utilitarian: concrete spans over roads and rivers built to move traffic as efficiently as possible.
 But as cities face mounting pressure to densify, reclaim space, and create new civic experiences, could bridges once again become more than thoroughfares?
-Could they return as hubs of life and commerce?
+Could they be reincarnated as streets for life and commerce?

 A